shon-li/shon-li.github.io/words/_posts/2026-02-01-mind-pieces.md

     </td>
     <td>
       <span lang="en">
-        If you don't know what you want to do, you can start from stop doing what you don't want to do.
+        Think about what you don't want to do if you don't know what you want to do.
       </span>
     </td>
 </tr>